 Even more harmful, if you buy email lists and send unwanted messages, your company itself will be flagged as suspicious.
 This means that even if you stop using these lists, and decide to build your own legitimate lists, spam filters will remember you and your company.

 This will have a negative impact on your delivery rates.
-Deciding to purchase mailing lists, in other words, affects your marketing efforts both today and in the future.
+Deciding to purchase email addresses, in other words, affects your marketing efforts both today and in the future.
+It is much more effective to create a mailing list the right way.

 You can be confident that once you start creating newsletters, fewer people will unsubscribe, fewer people will flag your newsletters as spam, and you’ll be able to build a connection with your subscribers in a meaningful, sustainable way.